rfratto/cortex/docs/arguments.md

 - `-ingester.ingester.max-transfer-retries`

    How many times a LEAVING ingester tries to find a PENDING ingester during the [hand-over process](ingester-handover.md).
 Each attempt takes a second or so. (default 10)

+- `-ingester.join-incremental-transfer`

+  Enables incrementally requesting chunks the joining ingester should own by token.
+When enabled, the hand-over process is disabled and ingesters move out of PENDING state immediately.

+- `-ingester.leave-incremental-transfer`

+  Enables incrementally sending chunks the leaving ingester owns to the ingester that will start receiving write traffic.
+When enabled, takes precedence over chunk flushing and disables handoff.
+Chunk flushes will still occur if the transfer did not fully complete.

 - `-ingester.normalise-tokens`